markojavorac/nfc_platform/README.md

 - Raspberry Pi Guide https://www.youtube.com/watch?v=juHoJYX86Dg

 ## Time Commitment
-THe time required can vary depening on a few factors.
+The time required can vary depening on a few factors.
 If recive your parts, prepare Raspberry Pi, and install required libraries

 ## Bill of Materials/Budget
 The toal cost of this project can very depending on how much equipment you have access to and the PCB providers.
+The average cost will be around $150.
 A fulll breakdown of the costs is avaliable here.
 - https://github.com/markojavorac/nfc_platform/blob/master/documentation/Budget_v2.xlsx

 ## Hardware Required
 - PN532 Board + NFC Card https://learn.adafruit.com/adafruit-pn532-rfid-nfc
 - Soldering Station
-- PCB/PVC Printing
+- PCB/Acrylic Printing
 - Prototyping Equipment

 ## Software Required